 Bickerton Holy Trinity CofE Primary School is an exceptional rural school that manages to combine a warm, faith-based atmosphere with academic results that are among the best in England.
 It successfully bridges the gap between traditional values and modern curriculum demands.
 Best suited to families who want a small, community-focused education where their child will be known individually and challenged academically.
 The primary hurdle remains the high demand for the very limited number of places available each year.

 Applications must be made through the Cheshire East Council admissions portal.
-The deadline for Reception applications for September 2026 entry is 15 January 2026.
+For the next Reception cycle, families should check the council's current deadline and offer-day timetable.
 Because the school is frequently oversubscribed, it is essential to check the admission criteria and verify your distance from the school.

 Yes, the school provides wraparound care.
 The breakfast club starts at 7:45am, and the after-school club runs until 5:30pm, providing a range of supervised activities and snacks for pupils.